Clarence DeMar: Biography

 DeMar was born in Madeira, Ohio.
-The 1910 Boston marathon was DeMar's first; he finished 2nd.
-Later in 1910 he was advised by a doctor that he had a heart murmur and should stop running within a year or two.
-The next year at the Boston marathon the doctors on the starting line advised him of his heart murmur and told him that he should drop out if he was fatigued, and that he should not run any more races.
+The 1910 Boston Marathon was DeMar's first; he finished 2nd.
+Later, in 1910, he was advised by a doctor that he had a heart murmur and should stop running within a year or two.
+The next year at the Boston Marathon, the doctors on the starting line advised him of his heart murmur and told him that he should drop out if he were fatigued and that he should not run any more races.
 Nevertheless, he won in 2:21:39, a course record.
 DeMar was one of the twelve members of the U.S. marathon team in the 1912 Summer Olympics, where he ran poorly, finishing 12th, complaining that the coaching staff's dictatorial control over the athletes' training had harmed the team's performance.

 Although DeMar ran a few races after the Olympics, he soon took a break from serious competition.
 In his autobiography, he gave his reasons as (1) continuing warnings from doctors that he was endangering his health, (2) concern that striving for individual athletic glory was incompatible with the spirit of his religion, and (3) demands on his time from the University extension courses that he was taking at Harvard and Boston University.
-In June 1915 DeMar received an Associate of Arts degree from Harvard while working as a printer in the Boston area.
+In June 1915, DeMar received an Associate of Arts degree from Harvard while working as a printer in the Boston area.

-DeMar resumed marathoning in 1917, finishing third in the Boston marathon despite training little, and then set a course record in the Brockton Fair marathon.
-Some time later he was drafted into the army.
+DeMar resumed marathoning in 1917, finishing third in the Boston Marathon despite little training.
+He then set a course record in the Brockton Fair marathon.
+Sometime later, he was drafted into the army.

-Although he ran some races while in the army, DeMar did not return to serious competition until 1922, when he again won the Boston marathon in a course record 2:18:10.
+Although he ran some races while in the army, DeMar did not return to serious competition until 1922, when he again won the Boston Marathon in a course record 2:18:10.
 He repeated the victory in 1923 and 1924.
-In the latter year the full Olympic distance – 26 miles, 385 yards – was run.
-He was selected as one of the six runners on the U.S Olympic marathon team for the 1924 Summer Olympics, where he finished third.
+In the latter year, the full Olympic distance – 26 miles, 385 yards – was run.
+He was selected as one of the six U.S. Olympic marathon team runners for the 1924 Summer Olympics, where he finished third.